Hafeez Jalandhari: Literary career

 From 1922 to 1929, Jalandhari remained the editor of a few monthly magazines, namely: Nonehal, Hazar Dastaan, Teehzeeb-e-Niswan, and Makhzin.
 His first collection of poems Nagma-e-Zar was published in 1935.
 After World War II, he worked as the director of the Song Publicity Department.
-During this same time he wrote several songs.
+During this time he also wrote several songs.

 Jalandhari participated in the Pakistan Movement and used his writings to inspire people for the cause of Pakistan.
 In early 1948, he joined the forces for the freedom of Kashmir and got wounded.
 Jalandhari wrote the Kashmiri Anthem, "Watan Hamara Azad Kashmir".
 He wrote many patriotic songs during the Indo-Pakistani War of 1965.

-Jalandhari served as 'Director General of morals' in Pakistan Armed Forces, and then in a very prominent position as an adviser to the President, Field Marshal Mohammad Ayub Khan and also a Director of 'Writers Guild of Pakistan'.
+Jalandhari served as 'Director General of morals' in Pakistan Armed Forces, and then in a very prominent position as an adviser to the President, Field Marshal Mohammad Ayub Khan and also a Director of Writers Guild of Pakistan.

-Jalandhari's work of poetry, Shahnama-e-Islam (4 volumes), gave him incredible fame which, in the manner of Firdowsi's Shahnameh, is a record of the glorious history of Islam in verse.
+Jalandhari's work of poetry, Shahnama-e-Islam (4 volumes), gave him fame which, in the manner of Ferdowsi's Shahnameh, is a record of the history of Islam in verse.

 In 1946, Jalandhari visited the Sylhet region of Bengal where he watched a mushaira performance by the Anjuman-i Taraqqi-i Urdu.

 On 23 February 1949, the Government of Pakistan formed a committee to prepare Pakistan's national anthem.
 Out of the 723 people who competed to write the national anthem, Hafeez Jalandhari's lyrics were selected as the national anthem of Pakistan.
 Then this national anthem of Pakistan was composed by Ahmed Ghulamali Chagla also known as Ahmed G. Chagla.
 Hafeez Jalandhari was unique in Urdu poetry for the enchanting melody of his voice and lilting rhythms of his songs and lyrics.
 His poetry generally dealt with romantic, religious, patriotic and natural themes.
 His language was a fine blend of Hindi and Urdu diction, reflecting the composite culture of South Asia.
-One of his most famous poem 'Abhi Toh Mein Jawan Hoon' was sung by Malika Pukhraj in the 1950s with music by the Pakistani music director Master Inayat Hussain which is still popular among the public in 2018.
+One of his most famous poems 'Abhi Toh Mein Jawan Hoon' was sung by Malika Pukhraj in the 1950s with music by the Pakistani music director Master Inayat Hussain which is still popular among the public in 2018.
 Though considered a devout Muslim, he also wrote Krishn Kanhaiya, a poem in praise of the Hindu god Krishna.